njvisionpower/mxnet-mtcnn-cpp/README.md

-# vision_cxx
+# MTCNN-mxnet-cpp

-This project aims to implement face detection algorithm with mtcnn with mxnet c++ version.
+This project aims to implement face detection algorithm with mxnet c++ version.
 You can deploy the face detect part if use insightface(https://github.com/deepinsight/insightface) or other face recognition pipeline.

 There are many bugs or implement error for original mtcnn cpp version (such as https://github.com/deepinsight/mxnet-mtcnn), I list some typical issue: